-Anthony Andreano is a Will County Divorce Lawyer with offices in downtown Joliet next to the courthouse - He is an attorney with 18 years of practice experience handling family law matters including uncontested and contested divorces, custody and visitation disputes, alimony, property division, paternity issues, child support, post divorce and other family law matters.
+Anthony Andreano is a Will County Divorce Lawyer with offices in downtown Joliet next to the courthouse - He is an attorney with 20 years of courtroom experience handling family law matters including uncontested and contested divorces, child support, custody and visitation disputes, alimony, property division, paternity issues, post divorce and other family law matters.
 Call for a consultation at (815) 954-8175 or visit us online at the link below:

 Parent with custody can be ordered to pay child support

 Generally, a parent awarded custody receives percentage child support set at the statutory rate which is basically a percentage of net pay (after tax, union dues, medical & dental insurance premiums and several other defined deductions).
 However in a recent case, the Illinois Supreme Court stated that the rule is not inflexible.

 In re Marriage of Turk, the parties had two children ages 17 and 15 and the father was awarded custody of them by agreement.
 The mother had some expanded visitation with the younger child having (in addition to alternating weekends) Monday to Wednesday mornings.
 This schedule gave her nearly equal time with that younger child.
 There was however a gross disparity in income with the father earning about $150,000 per year and that the mother earning less than $10,000 per year.
 The father wanted all child support for him to be terminated because he was awarded custody, i.e. "the residential parent".
 Instead of terminating the father's obligation, the judge actually ordered the father to pay the mother $600 per month in child support and to pay all uncovered medical expenses.